ranfysvalle02/Interactive-RAG/README.md

 # FLOW
 1. Ask Question
-2. Check VectorStore -> If nothing, google.
-If something, respond.
+2. Check VectorStore -> If VectorStore results are not enough to answer, offer to do a web search
 3. Add/Remove sources conversationally

 # VIDEO